 Whole life also has a level premium.
 This policy can be around for the whole of your life because as long as the policy premiums are paid it will never lapse.
 If people can afford the first-year premium, they typically can afford it in the future.
 It’s similar to a mortgage payment — the first is always the worst, but people get used to it eventually.

 Dividends: A whole life product pays dividends, which are not guaranteed.
 These dividends are declared annually by the company’s board of directors and paid out annually to the policyholders.
 Dividends are declared when the insurance company’s investments do well, it’s mortality experience improves (less people dying), and its expenses are properly managed.
-Dividends can be used to reduce the premium, or they can be used to build up the cash inside the policy and the face amount.
+Dividends can be used to reduce the premium or build up the cash inside the policy and grow the death benefit.
 Term life insurance has little or no dividends.

 Today, if a prospect is young and starting her career at 25 years old, the need for life insurance is typically high but the cash flow is usually low.
 A lot of times in the financial industry, people are trained to sell term life insurance because the cost is lower.
 The problem is, even though many term life insurance policies can be automatically converted to whole life without an exam, people almost never do it because they weren’t properly educated in the benefits of whole life insurance.